LanguageMachines/LuigiNLP/README.md

  * Abstraction of workflow/pipeline logic: a generic, scalable and adaptable solution
  * Modularisation; clear separation of all components from the workflow system itself
- * Automatic dependency resolution (similar to Makefile, top-down)
+ * Automatic dependency resolution (similar to GNU Make, top-down)
- * Robust failure recovery: when failures occur, allow to continue.
-No re-run of the whole workflow necessary.
+ * Robust failure recovery: when failures occur, fix the problem and run the workflow again, tasks that have completed will not be rerun.
  * Easy to extend with new modules or workflows.
 Workflows can also be recombined (meta-workflows, a feature of sciluigi)
  * Explicit workflow definitions
  * Automatic parallellisation where possible
  * Keep it simple, minimize overhead for the developer of the workflow.
- * Python-based, workflow and component specifications are in Python rather than external.
+ * Python-based, all workflow and component specifications are in Python rather than external.
+ * Protection against shell injection attacks
  * Runnable standalone from command-line
  * Runnable as a CLAM webservice
     * Not sure yet whether to expose multiple CLAM webservices (one per workflow), or one monolithic one, leaning towards the former.